 The industry itself

 Fast fashion retailers have made efforts to make their high throughput to landfill from recycled or more sustainable materials.
-However, this isn’t enough to off-set the sheer amount produced then disposed of to regain balance with and stop polluting the natural environment.
-Trend led design within a quick turnaround for last minute large orders are also a huge cause of quickly disposed garments soon after a couple of wears by the user.
+However, this isn’t enough to off-set the sheer amount produced then disposed of to regain balance, and stop polluting the natural environment.
+Trend-led design within a quick turnaround for last minute large orders are also a huge cause of quickly disposed garments after a couple of wears by the user.

 During the pandemic

 Within our current economy, retailers have a responsibility to supply products at a quantity to meet the demand for them.
-Fast fashion products are traditionally trend-led on a bi-seasonal occasion, now even more occasionally thanks to online retail giants capitalising on smaller micro-trends bringing out new produce on a weekly basis.
+Fast fashion products are traditionally trend-led on a bi-seasonal occasion, now more than ever thanks to online retail giants capitalising on smaller micro-trends bringing out new produce on a weekly basis.

 Design for duration